 Enough about that, let’s get into today’s post!
 If you follow me on Instagram, then you may have come across my posts on how important I feel it is to gain your nutrients from a variety of nutrient-rich food sources.
-I briefly talk about it here + here.
 I believe supplements have a time and place— during stressful times, if you’re nutrient deficient, if you suffer with poor gut-health, if you’re on medications, if your sleep is lacking, during travel and different time zones, etc. That said, there are 3 staple supplements that I do think are important to consider taking on the daily as these specific nutrients [according to science] can be challenging to consume through food in adequate, quality amounts for optimal health.

 1. OMEGA-3’s: Omega-6 and omega-3, also referred to as polyunsaturated fats or PUFA’s, are considered essential nutrients— meaning the body cannot produce them on its own.
 Therefore, these specific nutrients need to be consumed through an adequate amount of quality food sources, or supplementation, in order for the body to function optimally.

 Research has demonstrated the importance of increasing the omega-3 fatty acid content of the average American diet (source), however, it is important to consume polyunsaturated fatty acids in the right balance.
 Omega-6 [pro-inflammatory] and omega-3 [anti-inflammatory] ratio should “ideally” be somewhere around 1:1, however, the typical American diet is higher in omega-6 fatty acids, which has evolved over time from 1:1 all the way up to 20:1 and even higher (source).
-This is concerning because excessive amounts of omega-6 fatty acids contributes to ailments like inflammation in the body and oxidative stress, which in turn can lead to numerous chronic diseases such as rheumatoid arthritis, atherosclerosis, and diabetes to name a few (source).
+This is concerning because excessive amounts of omega-6 fatty acids can contribute to ailments such as inflammation in the body and oxidative stress, which in turn can lead to numerous chronic diseases like rheumatoid arthritis, atherosclerosis, and diabetes to name a few (source).

 Why does this imbalance happen?
 It is actually quite easy to consume excessive amounts of omega-6 PUFA’s in the average American diet as these fatty acids are found in animal products that are typically consumed in higher amounts such as meat, poultry, eggs, as well as plant based foods such as nuts and seeds.
 This is why taking an omega-3 supplement is important— it helps optimize overall health by maintaining a balanced omega ratio.

 Omega-3 food sources include wild salmon, mackrel, tuna, grass-fed beef, flaxseed, chia seeds, and walnuts.
 However, omega-3’s are primarily found in the seafood sources.
-Unless you are an individual who consumes a high amount of omega-3 rich food sources, in other words, unless you eat a lot of high-quality fish then an omega-3 supplement might be something you want to consider adding to your diet to help keep inflammation at bay and help support your overall health.
+Unless you are an individual who consumes a high amount of omega-3 rich food sources, in other words, unless you eat a lot of high-quality fish then an omega-3 supplement might be something you want to consider adding to your diet to prevent inflammation and help support your overall health.

 My go-to omega-3 supplement is Sealicious Ultra Omega-3 Supplement sourced from the purest and most sustainable anchovies and sardines in a natural lemon-flavored softgel.
 It’s a high-quality omega-3 with no fishy taste!
 I also love that this supplement in particular also contains 1000IU of vitamin D3 [more bang for your buck].

 My go-to omega-3 food sources are leafy greens, chia seeds, flaxseeds, hemp hearts, and wild salmon.
 Greens, chia, flax, and hemp hearts are all ingredients that are super easy to blend into healthy delicious smoothie for some omega-3 nutrition!
-I like to keep these ingredients stocked in the fridge as they are realistic omega-3 food sources that I consume on daily, compared to seafood sources [like wild salmon].
-This is why I also supplement with omega-3’s to make sure I’m reaching a balanced omega ratio to support my best health as I am not an individual who consumes seafood on the daily.
+I like to keep these ingredients stocked in the fridge as they are realistic omega-3 food sources that I would consume daily compared to seafood sources [like wild salmon].
+This is why I also supplement with omega-3’s daily to make sure I’m reaching a balanced omega ratio to support my best health as I am not an individual who consumes seafood in high enough amounts.

 2. PROBIOTICS: Eating a variety of probiotic-rich foods that contain live cultures [sauerkraut, kimchi, kefir, miso] is important for promoting a healthy environment for our gut microbiome.
 However, it can be challenging to obtain a healthy amount of probiotics through diet alone, which is why taking a high-quality probiotic supplement daily is important.